OpenRockets/web-dev-error-solutions/errors/nextjs/dealing-with-redirect-issues-in-next-js-middleware/README.md

+# 🐞 Dealing with `Redirect` Issues in Next.js Middleware

 Next.js Middleware offers powerful capabilities for manipulating requests before they reach your pages, but improper use of redirects can lead to unexpected behavior.
 This document addresses a common issue: infinite redirect loops caused by incorrectly configuring middleware redirects.